NBA Hangtime: Home versions

 Midway released home versions of the game for the PlayStation and Nintendo 64, as well as for the previous generation's consoles, the Sega Genesis and Super NES.
-Funcom developed the Genesis and Super NES versions.
+Funcom developed the Genesis and Super NES versions, while High Voltage Software developed a Microsoft Windows and was also working on a Sega Saturn version, but it was never released.
+A version for Game.com was also announced, but cancelled.

+Los Angeles Lakers center Shaquille O'Neal is not licensed in either version of Hangtime, as he was given clearance for NBA Showtime: NBA on NBC.

 In 2020, Tastemakers LLC, under its Arcade1Up brand, released a 3/4 scale arcade cabinet that included Hangtime, alongside its precursors NBA Jam and NBA Jam: Tournament Edition.
 Code Mystics developed this version of Hangtime, a largely faithful emulation of the arcade original, but with some players omitted due to issues with licensing.

 Reception

 Computer and Video Games dubbed Hangtime "the real, and quite worthy, successor to NBA Jam TE".
 The graphics improvements were lauded, as were the new features, moves and the created player feature.
 A reviewer for Next Generation likewise attested that "NBA Hangtime has all the playable qualities of NBA Jam, plus a slew of perks that make this worthy of your arcade quarters."
 He was particularly impressed with the Create a Player mode, and said the fact that this costs an extra quarter is more than balanced by the fact that the custom player is permanently written into the arcade cabinet's memory.
 Despite this, he scored it only 3 out of 5 stars.